alexyorke/alexyorke.github.io/_drafts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 - The chain is short.
 For one or two calls, plain parameter passing is clearer.
 - You're already in DI-land.
 In `ASP.NET Core` services/controllers, inject what you need.
 Reader is most useful inside composed business-logic functions where you want to avoid manually threading an environment; it's not a tool for object graph construction or lifetime management.
 - You need mutable/evolving state.
 Reader is read-only.
 If state evolves through steps, you're looking for state-threading (often modeled as `State`).
 - You need very granular dependencies.
 If everything takes a giant `PricingEnv`, you can trade "parameter sprawl" for "environment coupling."
-Reader often improves call-site ergonomics, but it doesn’t eliminate dependency coupling—it just centralizes it.
+Reader often improves call-site ergonomics, but it doesn't eliminate dependency coupling - it just centralizes it.
 If `PricingEnv` grows into a god object, refactor toward narrower capabilities.

 ## Async in C#

 Most apps have I/O. In C#, many people either (a) keep Reader pipelines pure/sync and do I/O at the boundary, **or** (b) use an async Reader (`Reader<TEnv, Task<T>>`) with `BindAsync`-style helpers.

-LINQ query syntax won’t magically await; you’ll usually want async-specific combinators (`BindAsync` / a `SelectMany` that awaits internally) or a dedicated `ReaderAsync`.
+LINQ query syntax won't magically await; you'll usually want async-specific combinators (`BindAsync` / a `SelectMany` that awaits internally) or a dedicated `ReaderAsync`.

 ## LanguageExt